hyperledger-archives/grid-rfcs/text/0000-certification.md

     - Update of standard versions
     - Accredation of a certfying body
 - Factories
+    - Manage their profile information
     - Creating an audit request
     - Updating the status of a request

+For the purpose of this RFC the factory actions will be excluded.

 # Motivation
 [motivation]: #motivation